brillianthhj/cd0423-CppFoundations-project/README.md

 ### 2. Compile
 > [!NOTE]
-> Warning messages generated during this process can be ignored
+> Warning messages generated during this step can be ignored

 Run the following commands from the root directory of the project (e.g., ```~/cpp-c1-Route-Planning-Project```).
 Two important executables will be created: ```test``` and ```OSM_A_star_search```.
 ```